atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 > »
 Faugh! .1 shdi be quite sick if I stay
 . .*
 . here, any longer.
-She herself has left a whiff of her hushand’s shop behind sher, fushcient to poison me. — You « st must, therefore, exciife me, " continued she, rising; but, for heaven’s
+She herself has left a whiff of her hushand’s shop behind sher, fushcient to poison me. --You « st must, therefore, exciife me, " continued she, rising; but, for heaven’s
 - « ^ sake,